What fueled Saturday's election results? Desire for responsiveness, victors say

 Maguire defeated two-term incumbent John Ryan.

-With at-large Place 5 member Deb Armintor, the council on May 11 will include three women.
-This will be the first time that has been the case since 20016, with Sara Bagheri, Kathleen Wazny and Keely Briggs.
+With Deb Armintor in the at-large Place 5 seat, the council on May 11 will include three women.
+This will be the first time that has been the case since 2016, when Briggs, Sara Bagheri and Kathleen Wazny were on the council.
 In 2001, it was Mayor Euline Brock, Roni Beasley and Jane Fulton.
 The year before that, Brock, Beasley and Sandy Kristoferson were on the council.
 And in 1997, Brock, Beasley and Kristoferson served.

 “But I did not run my campaign on being a woman,” Byrd said.
 “And I did not run on being an African American.
 So we’ll just put that right there.”